gold star for USAHOF

 Rickard Rakell played the first ten seasons of his career with the Anaheim Ducks, the team that took him late in the First Round in 2011.

 Andy McDonald was undrafted but would star at Colgate University, where he won an ECAC Scoring Title.
-His work there got him signed by the Ducks in 2000, the team he debuted for that year.
+His work there earned him a contract with the Ducks in 2000, the team for which he made his debut that year.